-Each state university may implement a tuition assistance program for spouses and dependents of full-time employees.
-The specific parameters of the program as it applies to each institution and any subsequent changes must be approved by the Board in advance of implementation.
-The institution will annually calculate the total tuition provided through the tuition assistance plan and officially recognize this cost by reflecting it in their financial system.
-From this enabling policy, each institution proposing a tuition assistance program would present in the spring to the Board of Regents their specific plan.
+The specific parameters of the program as they apply to each university and any subsequent changes must be approved by the Board in advance of implementation.
+The university shall annually calculate the total tuition provided through the tuition assistance plan and officially recognize this cost by reflecting it in their financial system.
+Each university shall determine and meet any withholding, taxation, accounting, and reporting requirements associated with the university's tuition assistance program.
+From this enabling policy, each university proposing a tuition assistance program shall include its tuition assistance program and the impact or projected impact of its program in the university's annual tuition and fees request to the Board.